chetanbg1/cbgwork1/README.md

 //can have final method which will force subclass not to change the body of method

-//Interface  --> pure abstraction
+Interface  --> pure abstraction
+--
 //no constructor
 //no method implementations
 //all fields bydefault public, static and final
 //all methods are public and abstract
 //class that implements an interface must implement all the methods declared in the interface
-//support the functionality of multiple inheritance
+//support the functionality of multiple inheritance marker interface - interface having no data members and functions , empty interface
+	eg - serializable , clonable

-//static --> common property of class accessible to all
+static --> common property of class accessible to all --
 //properties , method, block , nested class
 //memory allocate only once

-//ArrayList
+we can not override private and static methods in java

+finally block always execute in java except "System.exit()" called or system crashes

+ArrayList
+--
 //ArrayList<Integer> list = new ArrayList<>();
 //can store element in non continuous way with no fix size
 //can store only objects